Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 # Gen5

-An informative website to compare the latest generation of gaming consoles, the PlayStation 5 and the Xbox Series X. Made for my Code Institute Milestone Project 1.
+Welcome to Gen5, an informative website to compare the latest generation of gaming consoles, the PlayStation 5 and the Xbox Series X. Made for my Code Institute Milestone Project 1.

 ### Contents